 Dare County Campus: The Library at the Dare County Campus subscribes to more than 50 periodicals.
 Current issues are available for browsing in the library's periodicals area.
 Back issues are retained for periods ranging from three months to two years and are available in the periodicals area.
 Access to full-text articles is also provided to hundreds of other titles via the NCLive website, the Wilson OmniFile Full Text and through interlibrary loan agreements.

 The library collects CDs and DVDs, most of which are available for checkout.
 CDs include music and spoken-word recordings.
 Most CDs circulate for 21 days.
 DVDs include a limited number of foreign-language and classic movies.
 Most DVDs circulate for three days.
-Although no new VHS videotapes are being acquired, the library still has many available for viewing and checkout.

 North Carolina Collection: The North Carolina Collection is housed in a separate room at the Elizabeth City Campus Library.
 The collection contains books about North Carolina or written by North Carolinians.

 Outer Banks Collection: The Dare County Campus Library houses the Outer Banks Collection, which consists of 298 books and other materials related to the Outer Banks of North Carolina.
 Topics covered include the history of the area as well as its environment, people and culture.
 The collection also contains works set in the Outer Banks or written by authors associated with communities in the area.